The Renters’ Rights Bill, which includes plans to ban Section 21 evictions, is set to bring about the biggest changes to tenancy laws in a generation.

 The bill’s headline measures are to stop landlords from issuing Section 21 evictions and to end assured shorthold tenancies, making all tenancies periodic.

-Many of the proposed new laws were also included in the Conservatives’ Renters’ Reform Bill, which was shelved shortly before the 2024 general election.
+Much of the new legislation came from proposals that were included in the Conservatives’ Renters’ Reform Bill, which was shelved shortly before the 2024 general election.

 The new tenancy system will apply to new and existing tenancies at the same time.
 This will prevent a confusing two-tier system and allow tenants to benefit from immediate security, according to the government.